alexmclarty/openid-connect-documentation/pages/develop/develop_intro_to_nhs_impl.md

 * **OpenID Connect Server**

-  The OpenID Connect Server is a new component that allows a third party to complete an OpenID Connect authentication by presenting token, JWKS and configuration endpoints.
+  The OpenID Connect Server is a new component that allows a third party to complete an OpenID Connect authorization code flow.
+It presents token, JWKS and configuration endpoints.

 * **Third Party Application**